Terms of engagement and legal costs

 - Where we are instructed to advise a company, partnership or LLP then individual shareholders and partners should take their own independent advice unless we have agreed to waive any conflict.

 - No person or entity other than you may rely on the advice or documentation that we provide unless we agree otherwise in writing.

 - At the commencement of a matter there may be several options on how you could proceed and opinions may differ.
 It is never possible to guarantee any outcome.

 - Our advice and documentation is based on our understanding of the legislation, case law and practice prevailing at the time.
 Advice may therefore be affected by any subsequent changes in law and practice.

 You will be notified of the partner in charge of your matter.
 Partners will be assisted by other members of the team as the partner considers necessary.
 Members of the team will be involved on matters because they either bring the appropriate level of skill or for cost effectiveness.

-You will be advised of the method of calculating fees.
-Fees are usually calculated by either:
+You will be advised of the method of calculating your legal costs.
+Legal costs are usually calculated by either:

-Fees are based on the amount of time taken to complete the work required.
-Gannons will charge a premium if, for example, members of staff work outside normal working hours, or if your matter involves a complex or unusual aspect.
+Legal costs are based on the amount of time taken to complete the work required.
 Unless we have agreed a fixed fee in advance of undertaking the work the hourly basis of charging applies.
 If any fixed fee work runs outside the scope of the work referred to in the particular fixed fee arrangement we will notify you and discuss.
 An estimate of costs is not a fixed fee and the hourly basis does apply when an estimate has been given.
 Wherever possible we do provide estimates but in some cases there is no predictability especially at the start of a matter.

 You will be advised if we require a payment on account.
 Our payment on account policy reduces our administration and hence your costs.
 We may ask for more than one payment on account of fees as the matter progresses.
 The money will be held in Gannons client account to be applied against any invoice after the invoice has been raised.
 We will not undertake work until we have cleared funds.